leny-mi/Lupinotuum/README.md

 To host this bot yourself clone this repository.
 You'll have to create a `config.json` in `Lupinotuum/` and enter your bot token and a covert_server.
 Then just run `lupinotuum.py`.

+The covert_server should be a server where private communication is managed using text_channels.
+Here the bot need permissions to create and modify channels.

+The invite link should be the last part of a generated invite link to your covert server.
+In the given case the link [https://discord.gg/PzYPTdr](https://discord.gg/PzYPTdr "https://discord.gg/PzYPTdr") has been generated which leads to `PzYPTdr` as the last part.

 Your `config.json` might look like this

     {
       "token": "Dwa9aFW9saf68gwaf-faw80saf789fwa.fawXAawdfajigeoAIWZUk",
       "covert_server": 4201333712345678910
+      "invite_link" : "PzYPTdr"
     }

 ## Task List